Frequently Asked Questions:

 On What Type of Properties Do You fund?

-Currently we lend on residential investment properties and “light” commercial, such as 1-4 unit properties, smaller apartment buildings, small retail shops or office buildings, small bars or restaurants where there is real estate, single family homes, and strip shopping centers.
+Currently we lend on residential investment single family properties up to large commercial and new construction deals.
 We have relationships with other commercial lenders that handle larger projects, so feel free to contact us and we can refer you.

 Maybe.
 Private money loans can close quickly, so depending on how soon your upcoming foreclosure is, we may be able to close a loan beforehand.
 If not, there still may be many options available to you to stop the foreclosure proceeding.
 If you contact us, we will try to help you find a solution.
 And remember to always review all your options with a real estate attorney or consultant experienced in these matters.